 • If puzzle pieces are too large or too small they will frustrate your loved one.

-• If your mother or father cannot reach the pieces easily, they will become frustrated.
+• If your mother or father cannot reach the pieces easily, they will become frustrated and angry.

 My mother suffered a major stroke at age 50 and her life turned upside down.